Symphony No. 7 (Mahler): II. Nachtmusik I

-The first of the two Nachtmusik movements is said to represent a Nachtwanderung ("walk by night").
+The first of the two Nachtmusik movements is said to represent a Nachtwanderung ("wandering by night").
 Mahler, who described the movement in vague terms, compared it to Rembrandt's painting The Night Watch, though he did not intend to evoke the painting itself.
 Overall, the movement possesses a grotesque quality, but always with friendly intentions.
 The movement progresses through a series of marches and dances and naturalistic nocturnal descriptions.
 One remarkable aspect of the movement is its symmetrical form; it is a rondo following the structure (I)–(A)–(B)–(I/A)–(C)–(I/A)–(B)–(A)–(I), where (I) is an introductory section and (I/A) combines the introductory music and the (A) theme.

 The second movement opens with horns calling to each other.

 The second horn is muted, however, to create the illusion of distance.
 Scampering woodwinds imitating somewhat grotesque bird calls pass off into the distance, as the trumpets sound the major/minor seal from Symphony No. 6.
 The horns introduce a rich, somewhat bucolic (A) theme, surrounded by dancing strings and a march rhythm from his song "Revelge".

 This theme leads to some confusion about the key, as it switches between C major and C minor every few beats.
 The rural mood is heightened by a gentle, rustic dance for the (B) section – typical of Mahler at his most carefree and childlike – as well as by the gentle clanking of distant cowbells in the returns of the introductory section.
 The malicious (C) theme, upon its return, is arabesqued by the "Revelge" rhythms and bird calls from earlier in the movement.